DasEd955/tunerdesign-gpt/README.md

-Implements the byte-pair encoding (BPE) merge algorithm from scratch: repeatedly counts adjacent token pair frequencies, selects the most common pair (with lexicographic tiebreaking), merges all non-overlapping occurrences left-to-right, and records the merge rule.
-Running `num_merges` rounds produces the subword vocabulary that GPT-family models use to balance vocabulary size against sequence length.
+Implements the byte-pair encoding (BPE) merge algorithm from scratch: repeatedly counts adjacent token pair frequencies, selects the most common pair (with lexicographic tiebreaking), merges all non-overlapping occurrences frin left to right, and records the merge rule.
+Running `num_merges` rounds produces the subword vocabulary that GPT family models use to balance vocabulary size against sequence length.

 ---

 ### `data/tokenizer_utils.py`

-Implements greedy longest-match tokenization over an existing vocabulary, as well as two derived metrics: raw token count and fertility score (tokens per word).
+Implements greedy longest match tokenization over an existing vocabulary, as well as two derived metrics: raw token count and fertility score (tokens per word).
 Fertility quantifies how efficiently a vocabulary represents a given piece of text; lower fertility means fewer tokens and faster inference.